FriendsOfCake/crud/docs/installation.rst

 the ``\Cake\Error\MissingActionException`` exception so you don't have to implement an action in your controller for Crud to work.
 This will make a lot of sense later.

-On the :doc:`Configuration page</configuration>` I'll explain how to setup and configure the Crud component
+The :doc:`Configuration page</configuration>` explains how to setup and configure the Crud component.